alexandre-touret/alexandre-touret.github.io/content/posts/distributed-tracing-opentelemetry-camel-artemis.en.md

 For instance, by default, the OpenTelemetry Collector default endpoint value is ``http://localhost:4317``.
 You can customise it by setting the ``OTEL_EXPORTER_OTLP_METRICS_ENDPOINT`` environment variable or the ``otel.exporter.otlp.metrics.endpoint`` java system variable (e.g., using ``-Dotel.exporter.otlp.metrics.endpoint`` option ).

+In my example, we use Maven configuration to download the agent JAR file and run our application with it as an agent.

 **Example of configuration**